Can I switch energy supplier if I owe money in the UK?

 • You’ve missed agreed repayments and the supplier objects

 Good to know: The energy switch process is regulated, and suppliers must follow set rules when objecting.
 If you think an objection is wrong, ask for the reason in writing and escalate via the supplier’s complaints process.
+You can take an unresolved complaint to the Energy Ombudsman after eight weeks (or sooner with a deadlock letter).

 Quick eligibility check: are you likely to be able to switch?